n8layer/n8n-nodes-unifi/README.md

    - Copy the generated token

 3. **In n8n**:
-   - Create new credentials for "Zorus API"
+   - Create new credentials for "Unifi API"
-   - Enter the API Token from your Zorus portal
+   - Enter the API Token from your Unifi portal
-   - The Base URL will default to: `https://developer.zorustech.com/api`
+   - The Base URL will default to: `https://developer.unifitech.com/api`
    - Save the credentials

 ## Compatibility